-Research has demonstrated that Behaviour Therapy and Cognitive Behaviour Therapy (CBT) are the most effective intervention models for Anxiety Disorders, including Separation Anxiety.
+Research shows that Behaviour Therapy and Cognitive Behaviour Therapy (CBT) are the most effective treatments for Anxiety Disorders, including Separation Anxiety.

-These therapies will often include teaching strategies or techniques to the child and parent(s) such as:
+These therapies involve teaching the following strategies to the child and parent(s):

-- Education about anxiety in general, and separation anxiety, triggers and things which might be maintaining the child’s worries and fears.
+- Education about anxiety, separation anxiety, things that trigger the anxiety, and things which are maintaining the child’s worries and fears.

-- Emotion discussions: Talking opening about anxiety and other feelings, up-skilling parents or caregivers to do this effectively through listening, validation and problem- solving.
+- Emotion discussions: Talking openly about anxiety and other feelings, and up-skilling parents or caregivers to do this effectively through listening, validation and problem- solving.

-- Behaviour management: Relaxation (e.g., deep breathing) and coping strategies; anticipating and planning how to manage future changes and transitions (i.e., predictability reduces anxiety); parenting in a consistent way; implementing routines; modelling coping behaviours; problem solving; use of rewards and behaviour charts to encourage coping and brave behaviour.
+- Behaviour management: Relaxation (e.g., deep breathing) and coping strategies; anticipating and planning how to manage future changes and transitions (i.e., predictability reduces anxiety); parenting in a consistent way; putting regular routines into place; modelling coping behaviours; problem solving; use of rewards and behaviour charts to encourage coping and brave behaviour.

-- Gradual Exposure to Separations: helping children gradually face their fear of separations using a step by step approach which involves exposing them to situations which cause them to feel anxious.
-When small, realistic and achievable goals are set children learn to sit with their anxiety and cope with it, and also learn that their fears often do not come true or that they were not as bad as they had thought they were.
-Each step is practised frequently and consolidated before moving on to a more difficult step.
-The use of reward charts can be very helpful and involving children in choosing their goals and rewards is helpful for treatment and their motivation and responsibility.
+- Gradual Exposure to Separations: This involves helping children to gradually face their fear of separations using a step by step approach where they face situations which cause them to feel anxious.
+When small, realistic and achievable goals are set, alongside a motivating reward system, children learn to sit with their anxiety and cope with it, and also learn that their fears often do not come true or that they were not as bad as they had thought they were.
+Each step is practised frequently and mastered before moving on to a more difficult step.
+The use of reward charts can be very helpful and involving children in choosing their goals and rewards is helpful for boosting their motivation.

 If you would like to find out more about our treatment for Separation Anxiety, or to book an appointment with one of our child clinical psychologists who provides treatment for this condition, please email or call the clinic on 0405 430 530.